alex3493/starter-swiftui/README.md

 All chat activity is automatically shown on all connected devices.
 We are using [Laravel Reverb](https://reverb.laravel.com/) as WS engine, however there is an option to use [Pusher](https://pusher.com).
 WS service switch requires settings update on both API side and mobile application.
+There is a significant limitation: live updates work across different accounts only, i.e. if you are logged in as same user on multiple devices, updated may not be reflected on another device.

 # How to install